arcenis-r/cepumd/README.md

 | Urban     | 84028916748 |  691.7015 | 26.36336 | 0.0381138 | 640.0302 |  743.3727 |
 | Rural     |  8147013295 |  968.3518 | 31.58950 | 0.0326219 | 906.4375 | 1030.2661 |

-We’ll also generate a plot of the those means.
+We’ll also generate a barplot with error bars of the those means using the upper and lower bounds calculated above.

 ``` r
 library(ggplot2)